The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/skills-overview.md

 * Uses a weave window
 * This buff grants effects based on the number of unique seals you have.

-       * At least one unique seal gives you 2,500mp over 15s.
+       * At least one unique seal gives you, 500mp over 15s.
        * At least two seals give you 10% haste.
        * At least three seals increase your outgoing damage and healing by 5%.
-       * Aim to get at least 2 unique seals to get the haste buff, while it's ideal to get 3 unique seals, it's not always optimal to redraw for it and the damage buff is a small gain compared to the haste buff.
+       * Aim to get at least two unique seals to get the haste buff, while it's ideal to get three unique seals, it's not always optimal to redraw for it and the damage buff is a small gain compared to the haste buff.
 * Haste isn't the same as spellspeed so it will not increase DoT damage
-* You can hold Astrodyne for the 2 minute window, your 6 minute window will have two Astrodynes if you do this.
-I suggest looking at Astrodyne and Cards timeline for an idea on how 2 minute Astrodyne works.
+* You can hold Astrodyne for the two minute window, your six minute window will have two Astrodynes if you do this.
+I suggest looking at Astrodyne and Cards timeline for an idea on how two minute Astrodyne works.
 * Overwriting cards in the Arcana gauge is never worth it unless you know you won't gain another Astrodyne before the fight ends.